insyri/pfs/README.md

 # pfs

 📂 Server for pasting, uploading, and downloading files.
-Built on an API that serves data to the frontend, allowing both developers and casual i-net users to browse the file contents.
+Built on an API that serves data to the frontend, allowing both developers and casual i-net users to browse file contents.

 [![](https://shields.io/badge/Svelte-05122A?logo=svelte&style=for-the-badge)](https://svelte.dev/)
 [![](https://shields.io/badge/Go-05122A?logo=go&style=for-the-badge)](https://go.dev/)